 Monitor Your Cat’s Health

 - Visit your veterinarian frequently.
-Most vets recommend a check-up once every 6 months when your cat reaches his senior years.
-Blood tests, X-rays, electrocardiograms, ultrasound, CT scans or MRIs might be necessary.
-Be prepared to tell your vet about any changes in your pet’s stamina, appetite or behavior, when it began and what might have triggered it.
+Most vets recommend a check-up once every 6 months when your cat reaches their senior years.
+Blood tests, X-rays, electrocardiograms, ultrasound, CT scans, or MRIs might be necessary.
+Be prepared to tell your vet about any changes in your pet’s stamina, appetite, or behavior, when it began and what might have triggered it.

 - Have hearing and eyesight checked.
 It’s not unusual for an elderly cat’s eyes to look cloudy, and the condition may not signal illness.
 Like humans, however, they can develop cataracts and glaucoma, and can experience hearing loss.
-If your pet seems surprised when you come close to him, bumps into things or doesn’t come when you call him, the culprit may be failing faculties.
+If your pet seems surprised when you come close to them, bumps into things, or don’t come when you call them, the culprit may be failing faculties.

 Groom Your Senior Cat Often